 - Everywhere Babies By Susan Meyers

-In the end, all I want to say is that such steps will not only aid in raising children who are LGBTQ sensitive but kids who are more empathetic overall.
-If you’re wondering whether you should wait till your child knows if they’re straight or gay or transgender before introducing diversity inclusivity, my personal recommendation is NO. By including awareness young, you are raising a child who is less likely to be a bully tomorrow… A child who will reach out to misfits… A child who is driven by compassion… And most of all, a child who will come to you tomorrow for your guidance if they are fighting an internal & external battle because they feel they don’t fit in with the norm.
+In the end, all I want to say is that such steps will not only aid in raising children who are LGBTQ sensitive but kids who are overall empathetic.
+If you’re wondering whether you should wait till your child knows if they’re straight or gay or transgender before introducing diversity inclusivity, my personal recommendation is NO. By including awareness young, you are raising a child who is less likely to be a bully tomorrow… A child who will reach out to misfits… A child who is driven by compassion… And most of all, a child who will come to you tomorrow for your guidance if they are fighting an internal & external battle because they feel they don’t fit in.